Q: What is the process for declaring majors/minors?

 A: Students study all over the world.

-Q: Who should I talk to about counting study abroad credits toward my major or minor?
+Q: To whom should I talk about counting study abroad credits toward my major or minor?

-A: The Undergraduate Advisor will assign major and minor credit after your return.
-Before departing, it is a good idea to consult with your faculty advisor or the Undergraduate Advisor about what courses you need to complete the major.
+A: Prof. Kiel, the departmental study abroad advisor, will assign major and minor credit after your return.
 Please save all course syllabi from your courses abroad.
+Before departing, it is a good idea to consult with your major advisor about what courses you need to complete the major.

 Q: What classes can students take within this major to fill the public service requirement?

 A: We offer classes every semester that fulfill the public service requirement.